Skip to main content

 Reduction

 Castrol’s carbon management plan is a global program encompassing activities across Scope 1, 2 and 3 emissions in support of its aim to halve the net carbon intensity of its products sold by 2030 or sooner, vs the 2019 baseline (measured in 2020).
-Castrol’s carbon reduction activities are not limited to its carbon neutral portfolio, but the impact of its carbon reduction activities is assessed in relation to both the carbon neutral portfolio and the overall carbon footprint (Scope 1,2 and 3 emissions).
+Castrol’s carbon reduction activities are not limited to its Carbon Neutral portfolio, but the impact of its carbon reduction activities is assessed in relation to both the Carbon Neutral portfolio and the overall carbon footprint (Scope 1,2 and 3 emissions).
 Castrol’s carbon reduction plan includes activities across each lifecycle stage, but its key focus areas (beyond its Scope 1 and 2 emissions) are its raw material purchases and what happens to products at the end of their use, working to transform the lifecycle of lubricants from linear to more circular.

 Offsetting